The knee is the largest joint in your body and the one that bears most of your weight.

 Your doctor’s diagnosis is the ultimate answer, but there are some clues to get you started on determining the cause.

 According to the CDC, nearly half of all people will experience symptoms of osteoarthritis at some point in their lives.

 That’s why it’s important to know the symptoms of knee osteoarthritis:

 - Intermittent pain that gradually gets worse

-- Knee pain that appears or gets worse when strain is put on the joint
+- Pain that appears or gets worse when strain is put on the joint

 - Pain in just one knee

 - Stiffness, especially after a period of inactivity

 - A knee that locks or gives out